ept/blog/src/_posts/2021-01-13-decentralised-content-moderation.md

 have not vetted them, so don't take this as an endorsement.

-* The [Facebook/Instagram Oversight Board](https://oversightboard.com/) is quite close to what I have in mind, and I am looking forward to seeing how it works out.
+* The [Facebook/Instagram Oversight Board](https://oversightboard.com/) is quite close to what I have in mind, and it has [upheld](https://oversightboard.com/news/226612455899839-oversight-board-upholds-former-president-trump-s-suspension-finds-facebook-failed-to-impose-proper-penalty/) the suspension of Trump's account.
 * The recently launched
   [MIT Center for Constructive Communication](https://news.mit.edu/2021/center-constructive-communication-0113) is an ambitious effort in this area.